Age of Consent (film): Restored version

-At the 2005 Sydney Film Festival, a fully restored version of the film was shown, with both the original score and the cut scenes reinstated.
+At the 2005 Sydney Film Festival, a fully restored version of the film was shown, with both the original Peter Sculthorpe score and the cut scenes reinstated.
 The restoration had been instigated by Martin Scorsese, a huge fan of Michael Powell, and was done by The Film Foundation, as part of their work to restore all of Powell's films, under the supervision of film editor Thelma Schoonmaker, who was Powell's wife from 19 May 1984 until his death in 1990.
 The restored version was released in the US on DVD in January 2009 as part of a double set of Powell films, paired with A Matter of Life and Death.
 The restored version is available on DVD in the UK, released by Sony Pictures, rated "12" by the BBFC and has the original score.
 It was also shown on TV.
 It premiered on Film Four in the UK in December 2012.

 Umbrella Entertainment released a DVD of the restored version in Australia in July 2012 with special features including Martin Scorsese on Age of Consent, audio commentary with historian Kent Jones, the making of Age of Consent, Helen Mirren: A Conversation with Cora, and Down Under with Ron and Valerie Taylor.